Sudoblark/sir_model_calculator/docker/README.md

-# sir-model-calculator
+# SIR Model Calculator

-Dockerised version of [sir_model_calculator](https://github.com/Sudoblark/sir_model_calculator), a Python program to model an epidemic outbreak within a closed population, using a basic SIR Model, offering multiple output types.
+This project aims to use the [SIR Model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) to simulate an epidemic outbreak in a closed population.
+This was originally a coursework question for my [Degree](https://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) which I found particularly intriguing, so I figured I'd redo my answer in Python and add some nifty data visualisation to boot.

+This docker image represents a containerised version you can just 'plug and go' with.

 ## Getting Started

-These instructions will cover usage information and for the docker container

 ### Prerequisities